scheidan/RuminatoR/README.md

 # RuminatoR - an R package to classify feeding behavior of ruminants

-`RuminatoR` allows to classify different behaviours of cows and other ruminants based on pressure signals measured in the headcollar.
+`RuminatoR` allows to classify different behaviors of cows and other ruminants based on pressure signals measured in the headcollar.

-This is a reimplementation \ based on Scheidegger (2008).
+This is a reimplementation based on Scheidegger (2008).

-## Installation

 ## Installation